eedugon/kubernetes-demos/hello-world.md

 kctx # with the plugin and alias
 ```

-- Create and expose the deployment (this time as a `LoadBalancer`):
+- Create and expose the deployment (this time as a `LoadBalancer`, so we can see some cloud "magic" in place):

 ```bash
 kubectl create deployment hello-world --image=nginx --replicas=2